 Maximum braking force is achieved just before ABS is activated.
 When ABS becomes active it releases brake pressure to prevent the locking of the wheel and skidding of the tire.
 If ABS releases brake pressure it extends the distance required to stop.
-That is why race bikes don’t have ABS.
+That is why racing bikes don’t have ABS.